georgedouzas/courses/README.rst

 Description
 ###########

-A collection of online courses, tutorials etc that require code solutions to their assingments.
+A collection of code prototypes for various projects, competitions, courses etc.